10 Great Examples of Brand Voice

 What Is Brand Voice?

-Brand voice is the distinct personality a brand displays when communicating with its audience, whether that’s through social media posts, website copy, or other materials.
+BBrand voice is the distinct personality a brand displays when communicating with its audience, whether that’s through social media posts, website copy, or other marketing materials.
+It’s how a brand “speaks” to its customers, reflecting its values, mission, and unique perspective.

 Businesses can make use of different linguistic tools to cultivate their brand voice, including: